PierreMishra/US_Dam_Safety_ENV.872/README.md

 --------------|-------------|-----------
 dam_name | Official name of the dam | Alphanumeric
+nidid | Official identification number for the dam | Alphanumeric longitude | Longitude at dam centerline as a single value in decimal degrees, NAD83 | Number latitude |   Latitude at dam centerline as a single value in decimal degrees, NAD83 | Number county | Name of the county in which dam is located | Alphanumeric river | Official name of the river or stream on or near which the dam is built | Alphanumeric city | Name of the nearest downstream city, town, or village that is most likely to be affected by floods resulting from the failure of the dam | Alphanumeric distance | Distance from the dam to the nearest affected downstream city/town/village in miles | Number owner_type | Code to indicate the type of owner:
+F for Federal;
+S for State;
+L for Local Government (defined as have taxing authority or is supported by taxes);
+U for Public Utility;
+P for Private;
+X for Not Listed.
-nidid | Official identification number for the dam | Alphanumeric
+Codes are concatenated if the dam is owned by more than one type | Alphanumeric

 <For each data file in the repository, describe the data contained in each column.
 Include the column name, a description of the information, the class of data, and any units associated with the data.
 Create a list or table for each data file.>